emqx/emqx-docs/en_US/data-integration/rules.md

 - **data processing**: rules describe the data processing process through SQL statements and functions.
 The WHERE clause of SQL is used to filter data, the SELECT clause and SQL function are used to extract and transform data;

 - **processing result destination**: a rule can define one or more actions to process SQL output results.
-If the SQL execution passes, the rules will perform corresponding actions in sequence, such as storing the processing results in the database or republishing them to another mqtt topic.
+If the SQL execution passes, the rules will perform corresponding actions in sequence, such as storing the processing results in the database or republishing them to another MQTT topic.

 ```
 ┌─────────────────┐           ┌────────────────────┐           ┌───────────────────────┐